 The Dual Language Program is systematic in nature.
 The effects of education are cumulative and the full benefits are only evident over the long term of this enriched educational experience.
 (Cloud, Genesee & Hamayan, p14).
-Due to this fact, and to ensure achievement and success, it is necessary for families to commit to the program until 5th grade.
-Active parent support is extremely important for the long-term success of the Dual Language Program.
-Parents of students in the program will be required to sign a commitment agreement.
+To ensure achievement and success, it is necessary for families to commit to the program long-term.
+Active parent support is important for the long-term success of the Dual Language Program.